geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Monastery of Dimensional Harmony.md

 tags:
  - location
 ---
+# Monastery Meenlock Addition - Planned Changes

+## Overview
+Adding meenlocks as a secondary creature type to foreshadow and populate the Deep Meditation Chamber.
+This creates escalating tension and provides narrative context for what spawned in the catastrophe.

+## Rationale
+- **Thematic fit**: Meenlocks are fey creatures literally created by fear and psychic corruption—perfect for the monastery's catastrophic ritual failure
+- **Narrative enhancement**: The Deep Meditation Chamber gets more disturbing antagonists than "void-touched echo monks"—the meenlocks ARE the corruption born from the monks' terror
+- **Foreshadowing**: Progressive encounters prepare players for the final confrontation
+- **Phase spider preservation**: Keeps the phase spiders as the central "victims" storyline while adding variety
+- **No web issues**: Meenlocks don't create webs, so they fit in non-spider areas without ecological conflicts
+- **Campaign stakes**: Demonstrates that planar rifts don't just create portals—they corrupt and transform nearby creatures, connecting to broader corruption themes across Exandria

+## The Origin Story
+When the ritual catastrophically failed 300 years ago, the combination of dimensional breach + Far Realm corruption + monks' overwhelming terror spawned meenlocks in the Deep Meditation Chamber.
+These shadow fey have been "guarding" the corruption ever since, preventing anything from completing or cleansing what was started.
+They represent the literal embodiment of the monastery's failure.

+**Campaign Implication**: This isn't just a local tragedy—it's evidence that planar instability has transformative, corrupting effects on living beings.
+The party's encounters with similar corruption elsewhere in Wildemount suddenly have context: rifts don't just threaten to let things through, they *change* what's already here.

+## Three-Stage Escalation

+### Stage 1: Area 13 (Prayer Hall)
+- **1 Standard Meenlock (CR 2)**
+- Dormant, sitting meditation-like on an altar
+- Optional/avoidable encounter
+- First creepy hint something is wrong
+- Can be bypassed if players are quiet and respectful

+### Stage 2: Area 14 (Primary Workshop)
+- **2 Standard Meenlocks (CR 2 each)**
+- Active lair among the workbenches
+- Drawn to residual fear from monks' final days
+- Real combat encounter establishing threat level
+- Disturbed equipment, scratch marks, psychic whispers through ventilation

+### Stage 3: Deep Meditation Chamber (Final)
+- **1 Meenlock Elder (CR 5) + 2 Meenlock Corruptors (CR 4 each)**
+- Born from the catastrophe itself—the corruption Kelmen needs cleansed
+- Replaces "void-touched echo monks" concept
+- More disturbing and thematically appropriate antagonists
+- Their defeat allows Kelmen to complete his ritual and find peace

+## Key Changes Needed
+1. Add encounter descriptions for Areas 13 and 14
+2. Rewrite Deep Meditation Chamber encounter (replace echo monks with meenlocks)
+3. Add atmospheric details: scratch marks, psychic whispers, shadow presence
+4. Update Kelmen's dialogue to reference "shadow spawn born from our failure"
+5. Consider optional Meenlock Stalker (CR varies) at Area 18 (Dimensional Breach) as additional warning
+6. Add knowledge/lore rewards that connect meenlock creation to larger planar corruption patterns

+## Campaign Connections
+- **Evidence of transformation**: Rifts don't just open doors—they corrupt and warp living creatures
+- **Warning sign**: If this happened 300 years ago from ONE failed ritual, what might be happening at active rift sites?
+- **Vaud Qalix connection**: His experiments with planar rifts across Wildemount could be creating similar corrupted spawn
+- **Luxon Beacon relevance**: If the party has access to a Beacon, its temporal/cleansing properties become even more significant
+- **Research value**: The monks' documentation of HOW the meenlocks formed is invaluable intelligence for understanding current threats

+## Design Notes
+- Meenlocks have darkvision 120 ft., telepathy 120 ft., Fear Aura (10 ft.)
+- Shadow Teleport ability creates dynamic combat
+- Psychic damage and curse effects make them memorable
+- Light Sensitivity gives players tactical options
+- They avoid phase spider territories (different ecology)
+- Total darkness of monastery perfectly suits them

+## What NOT to Change
+- Keep all phase spider encounters as written
+- Maintain phase spider "tragic victims" storyline
+- Don't add meenlocks to spider territory areas (10, 11, 19, 20)
+- Phase spiders remain the monastery's central moral dilemma

+---

 ## Adventure Background

 High in the Cyrios Mountains of southern Wildemount lies a forgotten monastery carved from living rock and natural cave systems.
 Three centuries ago, a sect of firbolg monks known as the Order of Dimensional Harmony built this sanctuary to study and "heal" phase spiders they believed were suffering from dimensional corruption.
 The monks' compassionate but misguided research led to a catastrophic end when they attempted to stabilize a planar rift and cross through it to another realm.
 Their final ritual partially succeeded - many monks crossed over - but the rift then collapsed catastrophically, trapping survivors and leaving a permanent dimensional scar.